dgitsystems/ws-client/README.md

     }

 Importantly, you can only use `await` from within a function that's marked `async`.
-Your top-level node script therefore needs to declare a function and then call it.
+Your top-level node script therefore needs to declare an `async` function, and then call it.

-A complete, synchronous program would look like this:
+A complete, synchronous InomialClient application would look like this:

     #!/usr/bin/env node